BGI-Qingdao/MetaTrass/README.md

       * Please note that the genome size table file has no header line. :warning: :warning: :warning:
       * Please refer to the tables in MetaTrass/Config/all_single_species_genome_size.uhgg.txt.
-      * You can use the script (MetaTrass/tool/ref_genome_size.py) to get all species genome size information and generate the above table.
+      * You can use the script (MetaTrass/tool/ref_genome_size.py) to get species genome size information and generate the above table.

         	python3 /path/to/MetaTrass/tool/ref_genome_size.py -refdir /path/to/single-genome-fa/